Christian Levis

 about Christian Levis

-Data Breach & Privacy: Mr. Levis serves as class counsel for the certified class in In re Google Assistant Privacy Litig., Case No. 19-cv-04286 (N.D.
-Cal.), which includes all purchasers of Google-made devices (e.g., Google Home speakers, and Pixel phones) in the United States.
+• In re Google Assistant Privacy Litig., Case No. 19-cv-04286 (N.D.
+Cal.), Mr. Levis is class counsel for a certified class of purchasers of Google-made devices (e.g., Google Home speakers, and Pixel phones) in the United States.
 The case centers on Google alleged unauthorized recording of Google Assistant users in the absence of “Hey Google” or “Ok Google” and subsequent use of that audio.
-He also leads the prosecution of a similar privacy action arising out of the alleged unauthorized recording of consumers by Apple through its Siri virtual assistant.
-See Lopez v.
-Apple, Inc., Case No. 19-cv- 04577 (N.D.
-Cal.); In re Google Assistant Privacy Litig., Case No. 19-cv-04286 (N.D.
-Cal.).

 Other Notable Achievements: